mau-jac/1T6-F20/wk7/passwords.md

 <br>

-There are many options to choose from:
+There are many options to choose from.
+Here are just some of them:

 <br>